-It’s primary season!
+It’s election season!
 Grab your ballots and see below for important dates and information on voting.

-- Tuesday, June 23rd is the last day to mail your ballot in order for it to be counted and received in time for the election.
+- Monday, October 26th is the last day to mail your ballot in order for it to be counted and received in time for the election.
 Postmarks will not count!
+COLOR encourages everyone to turn in their ballots early to avoid mailing delays.

 Information on how to vote: